 He studied fine art and graphic design before becoming a full time artist in 1980… and we’re glad he did.
 His paintings will take you through incredible worlds of imagination, bending reality in captivating and clever ways fit to inspire a novel or film.
 Painting Intoxicated at 100 MPH (10 pieces) It's almost as if Alexandra Pacula paints what she sees while driving drunk at 100 mph.

 "My work investigates a world of visual intoxication; it captures moments of enchantment, which are associated with urban nightlife," says the New York-based artist born in Poland.
 "I am fascinated by the ambiance of the city at night and its seductive qualities.
 The breathtaking turbulence of speeding vehicles and hasty pedestrians evoke feelings of wonder and disorientation.
-Eric Grohe Murals and Design.
+The vibrant lights become a magical landscape with enticing opportunities and promises of fulfillment. " Eric Grohe Murals and Design.
 Matthew Cusick.
 Ana Teresa Fernandez Oil Paintings.